MagdaZny/MagdaZny.github.io/index.md

 - flexible, "self-describing" schema

 Except a proper form of XML (single root, proper nestind, unique attibutes) we talk also about XML validation, that is being ensured by DTD (Document Type Descriptor) or XML Schema.
-### DTD
+**DTD** is a grammar like language for specifying elements, attributes, nesting, ordering etc.
-DTD is a grammar like language for specifying elements, attributes, nesting, ordering etc.  Cons of using DTD
+Cons of using DTD:
 - programs can assume structure
 - it is a specification, documentation
 ~ analogy to "typing"